Order-Explicit Linearization of High-Dimensional $U$-Statistics: Simultaneous Inference for Subsampled Kernel Regression

 Measurements of performance are taken as two parameters vary.
 First, we consider several values of the sample size $n$.
 In particular, we consider settings with $n = h\cdot n_0$, for $h$ in $\{1, 2.5, 5, 7.5\}$, where $n_0$ is the sample size of the \cite{banerjee2015multifaceted} data.
 Second, we vary the proportion $b/n$.
 We consider three regimes: $b/n = 0.05$, $b/n = (2/(h+1))0.05$, and $b/n=(1/h)0.05$.
 Observe that $b$ increases in proportion to $n$ in the first regime and that $b$ is constant as $n$ varies in the third regime.
 The second regime resides between these two extremes.

 \cref{fig: performance} displays measurements of the coverage and width of the confidence region formulated in \cref{def: uniform ci}, in addition to measurements of the bias of the estimator $\hat{\theta}_n(\bm{x}^{(d)})$.
+Here, we consider the setting where the nuisance parameter estimator $\hat{g}_n$ is computed using the same data used to construct the region $\hat{\mathcal{C}}(\bm{x}^{(d)})$.
 The first row displays measurements of the coverage of the confidence region, the coverage of the lower bound (i.e., Panel B of \cref{fig: half}), and the coverage of the upper bound (i.e., Panel A of \cref{fig: half}).
 The nominal level is $\alpha = 0.1$.
 Throughout, the confidence region is somewhat conservative.

 The second row of \cref{fig: performance} illustrates a bias-variance trade-off with the subsample size $b$.
 The first panel displays measurements of the average width of the confidence region.
 Here, the average is taken over both simulation draws and the query-vector $\mathbf{x}^{(d)}$.
 The width of the confidence region is increasing in the proportion $b/n$ and is essentially constant if $b/n$ is constant as $n$ increases.
-By contrast, the second two panels display the maximum and average bias of the estimator $\hat{\theta}_n(\bm{x}^{(d)})$, again taken over the query-vector $\mathbf{x}^{(d)}$.
+By contrast, the second and third panels display the maximum and average bias of the estimator $\hat{\theta}_n(\bm{x}^{(d)})$, again taken over the query-vector $\mathbf{x}^{(d)}$.
 The bias is decreasing in the proportion $b/n$ and is essentially constant if $b$ is constant as $n$ varies.